MicroEJ/docs/SDK6UserGuide/createVeePort.rst

             Search Bar in VS Code

         - In the upcoming popup, choose a folder and click on the ``Select as Repository Destination`` button.
-        - When the Gradle project is loaded, select :guilabel:`Terminal` > :guilabel:`New Terminal`.
+        - When the Gradle project is loaded, rename the project and change its group and version in the ``build.gradle.kts`` build script.
+        - Select :guilabel:`Terminal` > :guilabel:`New Terminal`.
         - In the integrated terminal, run the following command at the root of the project to remove the Git Repository:

           .. tabs::